drduh/macOS-Security-and-Privacy-Guide/README.md

 Set a [long and unique password](https://www.eff.org/dice).
 Leave the password hint field blank.

-Avoid personally identifiable names: the computer name (such as "John Appleseed's MacBook") is broadcast over local networks and visible to other devices.
+Avoid personally identifiable names: the computer name (such as "John Appleseed's MacBook") may be visible to other devices on local networks through sharing and discovery services.

 The system name can be configured in **System Settings > About** or with [`scutil`](https://ss64.com/mac/scutil.html) commands: